fredyns/yii2-wiki/Plan-for-next-major-versions.md

 Do not attempt to solve clientside issues in the core.

 - Move `MaskedInput` into separate repository or remove it.
-- Drop fxp composer plugin.
+- Make fxp composer plugin optional.
 Describe how to use bower (or phpbower), npm in official docs.
 - Move console asset compressor out of the core.
 Describe grunt/gulp workflow.
 - Remove dependencies on any clientside libraries.
 - Extract PJAX into independent package or drop completely.